Dell Unveils Windows 8 Enterprise Tablet, Ultrabook

 Dell bets that its new enterprise-oriented Latitude devices can help it reclaim market share from the BYOD crowd.

-iOS 6 and the legions queueing up for the iPhone 5, but Dell made sure the approaching Windows 8 barrage wasn't forgotten.
+Wednesday's headlines might have been dominated by iOS 6 and the legions queueing up for the iPhone 5, but Dell made sure the approaching Windows 8 barrage wasn't forgotten.
 With the introduction of the business-oriented Latitude 10 tablet and Latitude 6430u Ultrabook, the Texas-based company sent a reminder that the enterprise market, already complicated by BYOD, will soon decide if Microsoft's new OS lives up to the hype.
 Dell also looks for the products to help it rebound from a rough Q2 in which PC sales, once the company's backbone, declined.

 A tablet fueled by a next-gen Intel Atom system-on-a-chip (SoC), the Latitude 10 will ship with Windows 8 Professional pre-installed.
 The device sports a 10.1-inch, Gorilla Glass-protected, 1366 x 768-pixel touchscreen and features a swappable battery--an appealing tablet rarity, though the device's 18-hour battery life might make the perk redundant for many users.